Plans, permits, and a soil report.

 - HVAC manufacturer warranties require professional install plus commissioning docs.

-- Punch list usually 2–3 walkthroughs over 30–60 days post-substantial-completion.
+- Punch list usually 2–3 walkthroughs over 30–60 days.

-- 11-month walkthrough before 1-year warranty expires — catch settling issues.
+- 11-month walkthrough before 1-year warranty expires.

 - HERS rating increasingly required by lenders.